angular/angular/aio/content/guide/reactive-forms.md

 </code-example>

 When the button is clicked, the `profileForm` model is updated with just the `firstName` and `street` being modified.
-You’ll notice that the `street` is provided in an object inside the `address` property.
+Notice that the `street` is provided in an object inside the `address` property.
 This is necessary, since the `patchValue` value applies the update against the model structure. `PatchValue()` only updates properties that the form model defines.

 ## Use the `FormBuilder`

 Creating multiple form control instances manually can become very repetitive when dealing with multiple forms.
 The `FormBuilder` service provides convenience methods to handle generating controls.
 Underneath the `FormBuilder`, it is creating and returning the instances in the same manner, but with much less work.
-The following section shows you how to refactor the `ProfileEditor` component to use the `FormBuilder` instead of creating each `FormControl` and `FormGroup` by hand.
+The following section refactors the `ProfileEditor` component to use the `FormBuilder` instead of creating each `FormControl` and `FormGroup` by hand.

 ### Import the `FormBuilder` class